jarviscanada/jarvis_data_eng_DavidTrumble/core_java/jdbc/README.md

 # Introduction
-(50-100 words)
 What does this app do?
 This project uses JDBC to establish a connection between java Application and a Postgres database running on a docker container using postgres image to implement CRUD operations on sales order information using DAO patterns.

- This program implements Java Database Connectivity (JDBC) to interface with a PostgreSQL database using the built-in SQL libraries in Java 8.
-A database access object class connects to a local database to perform basic create, read, update and delete (CRUD) operations on the database.
+The DAO connects to a local database and performs: creation, reading, updating and deleting through CRUD operations.

 What technoglies your have used?
-(JDBC, PSQL, MVN, etc..)
-JDBC allows a connection between a Java application and an RDBMS.
- JDBC and data access-designed patterns
- DBeaver client, IDE: IntelliJ, Docker, PostgreSQL and psql CLI tool

-  JDBC and set up a Maven project to practice JDBC by developing a Java projec CRUD is a very common data access pattern.
-It's an interface, so it can be applied to other data sources, such as file systems, NoSQL, REST APIs, etc exception handling in jdbc rdbms

- Create Maven project .
-Use psql to create and populate new database.
-Populate ER diagram tool with DBeaver.
-JDBC driver and exception handling in jdbc.
+This project uses Maven Standart Directory Layout.
+The application uses a psql instance to create, populate and query a database.
+Also, this project populates an ER diagram with DBeaver.
+JDBC is used to handle errors and act as connection driver to the psql database.
+The entirety of the application is allocated on a Docker image.

 # Implementaiton
 ## ER Diagram